The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

-where $\Phi_{\rm exp}$ is the only fitting parameters. $P_{\rm tot}(D)$ is represented as a solid line on Figure \ref{figdefphiexp}.
+where $\Phi_{\rm exp}$ is the only fitting parameters. $P_{\rm tot}(D)$ is represented as a solid line in Fig. \ref{figdefphiexp}.

-The experimentally determined compression stress $P$ and the theoretical analysis for the six experimental fiber stacks studied in the paper are given in figure \ref{figpexp} with same convention as for figure \ref{figdefphiexp}.
+The experimentally determined compression stress $P$ and the theoretical analysis for the six experimental fiber stacks studied in the paper are given in Fig. \ref{figpexp} with same convention as for Fig. \ref{figdefphiexp}.
 For all studied samples, we observe a very good agreement between the three-dimensional experimental compression curves and the theoretical description.